Sharing & permissions

 •••at the top right of any page and look at the bottom of the menu that pops up.
 You'll see who last edited the page and when.

-If you have an Enterprise Plan subscription, and you're an admin in the workspace, you can prevent content from being shared by turning on certain security settings.
+If you have an Enterprise Plan subscription, and you're a Workspace owner, you can prevent content from being shared by turning on certain security settings.
 Contact sales to learn more about our Enterprise plan.

 Settingsin the sidebar of the window that pops up.

 Security & identitysection, where you'll these toggle switches: